FOSSonTop/aosp/building-101/index.md

 For versions unsupported by AOSP refer to [Building Legacy Android](../build-legacy-versions/index.md)

 > [!WARNING]
-> Do not follow this guide inside Crave Devspace CLI, follow [this](../../crave/index.md).
-Instead because this guide shows things that are against [Devspace Rules](../../crave/rules.md)
+> Do not follow this guide inside Crave Devspace CLI, follow [this](../../crave/index.md) instead because this guide shows things that are against [Devspace Rules](../../crave/rules.md)